ourfool/ALUEval/README.md

 # ALUEval
-Sample scripts for an evaluation of ALU
+This repository will hold sample scripts for evaluation of an ALU.
+For more details see http://ourfool.hatenablog.com/entry/2016/09/22/011553.